arisfkiaras/flux-learning/README.md

 <details>
 <summary>For host machines with low limits of file descriptors or inotify.
 (Too many open files related errors.)</summary>
 <br>
-This monitoring stack is IO hungry.
-If you host machine has many processes running you might need to raise a few file descriptor limits.
+This monitoring stack is IO hungry.<br>
+If you host machine has many processes running you might need to raise a few limits.
 <br><br>

 1. Check your limits: